 Watch our Video for the full Grizzly Bear Experience

 I could feel the calm of everyone though and knew that Bertha didn’t feel any threat.
 Instead, she lumbered up the slope leisurely looking back at her two cubs as if to say “hurry up you silly little boys, we’ve got some food to find.”

 The Rangers told us that they have never had such a great grizzly encounter at that camp.
 It was the perfect way to end the trip and that one sighting made up for the closed trails, the lack of luck with other wildlife spottings and the cabin fever of being stuck inside.

-- Bring a bug jacket – mosquitoes here are unlike anything you will ever encounter.
-If you want to spend any time outside, have a mesh cover for your head, face and hands.
+Mosquitoes here are unlike anything you will ever encounter.
+If you want to spend any time outside, have a mesh cover for your head, face, and hands.

-- Wear long zip off pants – this helps for mosquitoes but weather can also change quickly in the Arctic.
+This helps for mosquitoes but weather can also change quickly in the Canadian Arctic.
 What may start out as a cool morning, can turn into a blistering hot day.
 You need to have the option to cool off or warm up.

 - Pack layers – waterproof outer layer, warm mid layer and base layer for hanging out at camp or sleeping in.